nrccua/client-logger-datadog/README.md

 ```

-# DatadogLogger Middleware
+## DatadogLogger Middleware

-The middleware creates a connection with datadog if the datadog configuration parameters are valid, and if `env` is any of `local` `local-dev` or `test`.
+The middleware creates a connection with datadog if the datadog configuration
+parameters are valid, and if `env` is not `local`, `local-dev` or `test`.
-If there are additional environments that you want to ignore, you can specify a `customIgnoredEnvironments` array with environments to be ignored.
+If there are additional environments that you want to ignore, you can specify
+a `customIgnoredEnvironments` array with environments to be ignored.

-The remote logs will only be sent if they are equal or above the configured log level. i.e a log level of 1 (info) will send info, warn and error logs.
+The remote logs will only be sent if they are equal or above the configured
+log level. i.e a log level of 1 (info) will send info, warn and error logs.
-By default, the logger will only send remote logs of the error level (value of 3).
+By default, the logger will only send remote logs of
+the error level (value of 3).

-The middleware can be customized by an additional config parameter in the constructor, such as:
+The middleware can be customized by an additional config parameter
+in the constructor, such as:

 ```TypeScript